Clean Git up! Prune branches and shrink your Git repository

 Finally, with no other branches hanging around, you can once again squash the entire master branch down to two commits.
 Also, it’s more common to use the -i switch rather than the long-winded rebase –interactive.
 During the interactive rebase, name the new commit base’.

-When these two operations are complete, the repository has been reduced to two commits, with all three branches pointing at the same one.
+Once these two operations are finished, the repository will be reduced to just two commits, with all three branches now pointing to the same commit.

 Compare the repo before and after the Git clean up.